-Our national rent index fell by by 0.2 percent over the past month and is now down 0.5 percent over the past five months.
-Year-over-year growth currently stands at 2.6 percent, falling in between the levels from the two prior years.
+Our national rent index decreased by 0.1 percent over the past month, marking the second straight monthly decrease, a trend that is characteristic of the seasonal trend of falling rents during the winter months.
+Year-over-year growth currently stands at 1.0 percent, trailing the levels from the two prior years.

-Rents down month-over-month in 60 of 100 largest cities
+Rents down M/M in 63 of 100 largest cities

-Note that rents declined month-over-month in 60 of the nation's 100 largest cities -- note that this number has been steadily declining since October, when 73 cities saw month-over-month decreases.
-Despite the seasonal slowdown, rents are still up year-over-year in nearly all of the nations largest markets -- 91 of the 100 largest cities have seen rents increase over the past twelve months.
+Rents fell month-over-month in 63 of the nation's 100 largest cities, up reversal from last month, when 63 of these cities saw rents increase.
+Rents are up year-over-year in an even greater share of the nations largest markets -- 90 of the 100 largest cities have seen rents increase over the past twelve months.
 The chart below shows how rents have changed over the past year for the five cities that experienced the fastest growth:

-At the state level, Idaho experienced the fastest year-over-year growth in the nation at 4.9 percent, followed by Nevada, Utah and California all of which saw rent growth of more than four percent.
+At the state level, Nevada experienced the fastest year-over-year growth at 3.3 percent, followed by Delaware at 3.0 percent.

 Few cities experiencing Y/Y rent declines

-Oklahoma City has experienced the largest dip in rents over the past year with -1.8 percent growth, followed closely by Portland, OR and Anchorage, AK, both of which saw rents fall by 1.6 percent over the past year.
-Note that Portland, Louisville and Baton Rouge all experienced moderate rent growth through the first half last year, with rent growth turning negative only in recent months.
+Toledo, OH has experienced the largest dip in rents over the past year with -1.2 percent growth, followed by Baltimore, MD which saw rents fall by 0.7 percent over the past year.

 |City Name||Median 1 BR rent||Median 2 BR rent||M/M rent change||Y/Y rent change|